Personal Finance Resources: Financial Education & Literacy

 3. Reaching a Goal is Hard Work

 There will be times as you train for your marathon, perhaps multiple times, when you question your dedication to your goal.
 You may feel tired.
 You may resent having to get up early on weekends to complete training runs before your kids’ soccer games.
 You may feel so sick of sucking down energy gels that you want to scream.
-But even though you feel frustration, you keep on that path toward your goal, because achieving it is ultimately more important than the momentary comfort of giving up.
+But even though you feel frustrated, you keep on that path toward your goal, because achieving it is ultimately more important than the momentary comfort of giving up.

 This is similar to how you may feel while saving for your financial future.
 You may spot a pair of jeans or an expensive book by your favorite author that you really want to buy, but it’s not in the budget this month.
 Do you have the discipline to walk away from the store without that purchase?
 Look for alternative ways to satisfy your desire to spend.
 Organize a clothing swap with friends so you can look at a whole selection of “new-to-you” jeans.
 See if they have the book at the library.
 It can be difficult to resist temptation, but it’s worth it.

-4. Advice From Others Can Keep You on Track
+4. Advice from Others Can Keep You on Track

 Many runners pursue their hobby alone.
 They tackle those long training runs by themselves and may even see their runs as necessary “me” time.
 However, that doesn’t mean they can’t benefit from advice from those who have “been there, done that.”
 Experienced marathon runners can provide a wealth of knowledge about training that can help you finish the race, such as how to deal with cramps, where to find porta-potties on the course, and when to fuel.

 Similarly, financial advisors can act as your guide through difficult financial decisions.
-Instead of telling you how to stretch after long runs, they can give you a big picture snapshot of your finances and tell you what you should be striving for.
+Instead of telling you how to stretch after long runs, they can give you a big-picture snapshot of your finances and tell you what you should be striving for.
 Tell them your goals, and they can help you get there because they’ve studied the right moves to make.
 Follow their personal finance tips, and your retirement planning will get a lot easier.